JustinGOSSES/justingosses-website/data/authors/default.md

 I live in Houston, Texas with my wife and dog Momo.

+If you find a mistake on this website, please check out the [CONTRIBUTING](https://github.com/JustinGOSSES/justingosses-website/blob/main/CONTRIBUTING.md) instructions and submit an issue or pull request to the [code repository](https://github.com/JustinGOSSES/justingosses-website) that builds it.

 ## About Me
 - <a href="#interests">Interests</a>
 - <a href="#perspectives-on-building-solutions-with-code">Perspectives on Building Solutions With Code</a>